charlielobster/CUDA_NekRS/README.md

 # Support Documentation for CUDA NekRS Installation on Ubuntu

-Test specs are RTX 3090 Ti GPUs, i9-12900KS chipset on ASUS Z690 motherboard.
+Welcome to some CUDA NekRS support!
+Test specs are RTX 3090 Ti GPUs, i9-12900KS chipset on an ASUS Z690 motherboard.
 These steps should work with most gaming and laptop PCs with an Nvidia GPU.

 ### 1. Install Ubuntu 24.04.3